Are you on the level?

 - Seven Inches of Satanic Panic (EP) (2019)

-- Affably Evil: Every frontman for the band has played the part of a Card-Carrying Villain, which the associated musicians back up.
-Even so, there's no denying that the band is very friendly, especially Papa III and Cardinal Copia.
+- Affably Evil: Every frontman for the band has played the part of a Card-Carrying Villain who supports the reign of the Antichrist and the Devil, which the associated musicians back up.
+Even so, there's no denying that the band is very friendly, especially Papa III and Cardinal Copia/Papa IV.
 They openly make jokes and have fun with the crowd at performances.

-- Anonymous Band: The musicians wear robes, hoods and masks on stage and are referred to as "Nameless Ghouls" (even in song credits, where they're credited simply as "A Nameless Ghoul").
-They refused to comment on any speculation about their real identities, and even faked a singer switch to try to throw off speculation about the singer's identity.
+- Anonymous Band: The musicians wear clothes and masks that completely obscure themselves and are referred to as "Nameless Ghouls" (even in song credits, where they're credited simply as "A Nameless Ghoul").
+They refuse to comment on any speculation about their real identities, and even faked a singer switch to try to throw off speculation about the singer's identity.
 The band said that Dave Grohl has played with them as one at a live studio performance, and that they have had several lineup changes.
 A few members have been guessed, possibly successfully. note

 - In March 2017, Martin Persner of the Magna Carta Cartel identified himself as the former rhythm guitarist "Ether", sometimes known as "Omega".
 This was the first time anyone had intentionally revealed themself as a member.